Polycatenane: Classification

 Depending on the location of the catenane structures in the polymer chain, the polycatenanes can be divided into main-chain polycatenanes and side-chain polycatenanes.

 Main-chain polycatenanes are linear catenanes in which the rings are interlocked in a large number of units.
 They can also be a series of oligomers linked physically even if not interlocked together.
 The stability of the structure is not only given by mechanical bonds but also hydrogen bonds and π-π interactions between the rings.

 On the other hand, the side-chain polycatenanes are polycatenanes with ramifications where more oligomers are connected on the same cycle with respect to the main backbone.
 This type of catenane is synthesised, functionalising the macrocycles so that there is directionality with the possibility to control the ramification.

 There are other types of polycatenanes like the ones based on cyclic polymers, where the macrocyles are interlocked to the cyclic polymers, or the polycatenane networks, where catenanes are interlocked into a net.

 Catenated nanocages

 The basic unit of the polycatenane can differ from the relatively simple organic macrocycle.
 When organic and inorganic building blocks come together, they can form coordination cages (or macromolecular cages) that can interlock with one another to form a polycatenane structure.
-The mechanism is still unexplored but generally the subunits self-assemble into a 0D cage and, in a concerted process, interlock together into a linear or more intricate catenane structure.
+The mechanism is still unexplored but generally the subunits self-assemble into a 0D cage and, in a concerted process, interlock together as short catenane (i.e., [2]-catenane) or into a linear or more intricate catenane structure.
 Sometimes the catenated cages structure is more stable with respect to the monomeric cage state, and it can be formed passing through a favored reaction intermediate.
 The synthesis can follow a statistical or a directed routes, forming more or less product, but there are some cases when post-synthetic modifications can increase the product yields.
 Catenated cages can be applied in a wide range of application due to the high presence of voids.